Find Grad Schools

 58 Yearly Graduations

 University of Houston comes in at #4 on our list of the most popular colleges offering master's degrees in hospitality.
 Each year, around 47,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
-During the 2020-2021 academic year, 58 people received their master's degree in hospitality from UH.
-Around 48% of these students were from an underrepresented racial-ethnic group, and 74% were women.
+During the most recent year for which we have data, 58 people received their master's degree in hospitality from UH.
+About 71% of this group were women, and 35% were students from an underrepresented racial-ethnic group.

 #5